-With all the time I’ve spent trapped at home during this pandemic, I’ve been playing a lot of Nintendo Switch—but since I haven’t been the only one trapped at home, I’ve been playing a lot of party-type games with my co-victims.
+With all the time I’ve spent trapped at home lately, I’ve been playing a lot of Nintendo Switch—but since I haven’t been the only one trapped at home, I’ve been playing a lot of party-type games with my co-victims.

 And would you know it?
 The Switch has quite a few of them.

 Well, I’ve found a bunch of them!
-And you ought to try them the next time you plan to whip out your Nintendo Switch for a gathering.
+And you should consider trying them next time.
 Here are the best Nintendo Switch party games for all types of gamers.

 3. Moving Out